 Amendments to the Comprehensive Plan are necessary, from time to time, to respond to changing conditions and needs of Fircrest community members.
-The Growth Management Act requires that amendments to a comprehensive plan be considered no more than once per year.
+The Growth Management Act requires that amendments to a comprehensive plan be considered no more than once per year, excluding periodic update years where docket requests may be suspended.
 Proposed amendments to the Comprehensive Plan shall be considered concurrently so that the cumulative effect of various proposals can be ascertained.
 In considering proposed amendments to the Comprehensive Plan, proposals will be evaluated for the extent to which they support the public interest, their intent and consistency with the Comprehensive Plan, and the need for and availability of land for specific uses.
 Amendments to the plan are reviewed by the Planning Commission, which makes recommendations to the City Council.